artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 ```

 Speaking structurally we can say that `A extends B` is a lot like '`A` is a superset of `B`', or, to be more
-verbose, '`A` has all of `B`'s properties, and maybe some more'.
+verbose, '`A` has all of `B`'s properties, _and maybe some more_'.

-There's one minor caveat though, and that's with literal types.
+There's one minor caveat though, and that's with 'literal' types.
 In TypeScript you can use literal values of
 primitive types as types themselves.

 ```ts